Telemeter (pay television): Los Angeles and Palm Springs

+Toronto

 In 1959, nearly five years after its original shutdown, International Telemeter Corp. (now fully owned by Paramount) began tests in Canada, under the name of Trans-Canada Telemeter Ltd., as Canada was outside of the FCC's jurisdiction and as U.S. antitrust laws which threatened Paramount did not extend to Canada.
 Services began in Etobicoke, Ontario on February 26, 1960, with 1,000 subscribers.
 Programming during the first trial years consisted essentially of first-run movies and fictional series.
 The overall cost of the investment was $1.5 million.
 In 1961, Telemeter signed deals with the Toronto Argonauts football team and the Toronto Maple Leafs to broadcast away games; wrestling was also featured.
-Some original programming, such as a Bob Newhart special, were also produced at Telemeter's Bloor Street studio and several Broadway shows and an opera performance were also broadcast.
+Some original programming, such as a Bob Newhart special, thought to be the first filmed pay-per-view special, were also produced at Telemeter's Bloor Street studio and several Broadway shows and an opera performance were also broadcast.

 The Canadian experiment was not a success and was not extended outside of Etobicoke and the then neighbouring communities of Long Branch, Mimico and New Toronto, and was discontinued on April 30, 1965.
 At its peak, 5,800 households were subscribed.
 By the time it shut down operations, it only had 2,500 subscribers.

-Around the time of the closure of its service in Toronto, Telemeter was planning an experimental pay television service that would offer three pay channels on an 11-channel CATV system in Montreal.
-The service was never carried out.
-Throughout the mid-1960s, Telemeter executives urged the FCC to authorize pay-TV as part of CATV in the United States.
+During the time Telemeter shut down its services in Toronto, it was in the process of developing an experimental pay television service, which would provide three pay channels on an 11-channel CATV system in Montreal.
+However, the service was never implemented.
+During the mid-1960s, Telemeter executives made repeated efforts to persuade the FCC to permit pay TV as part of CATV in the United States.
+Despite their efforts, pay TV did not receive regulatory approval until several years later.
+Telemeter's unsuccessful attempt to introduce a pay-TV service in Montreal highlights the company's innovative approach to the television industry and its pioneering efforts to expand the availability of subscription television services to viewers.

+Later attempts

 In 1966, Paramount was purchased by Gulf+Western.
-Telemeter eventually became a separate subsidiary of G+W, which became owner of another NHL team, the New York Rangers, in 1977.
+Telemeter eventually became a separate subsidiary of G+W, which became the owner of another NHL team, the New York Rangers, in 1977.
 It built two CATV systems in two states and applied for franchises in more than 200 cities.
-Throughout the late 1960s and early 1970s, International Telemeter would continue, with little success, to develop new types of CATV and pay-TV equipment.
+During the period spanning from the late 1960s to the early 1970s, International Telemeter persisted in attempting to create novel variations of CATV and pay-TV equipment; however, these efforts proved largely futile and unproductive.
+Despite their best efforts, the company was unable to attain significant advancements or notable achievements in this field during this time period.

-Despite the failure of Telemeter, it was a technological innovation, introducing pay television into CATV systems, predating later premium television services such as HBO, Showtime and Starz, which would be carried on cable and satellite.
+Although Telemeter did not succeed, it was a technological breakthrough as it brought pay television to CATV systems before premium television services like HBO, Showtime, and Starz, which would later be transmitted through cable and satellite.

-In popular culture

-In 1991 The Simpsons episode "Like Father, Like Clown," a depressed Krusty secludes himself in a bus station and watches a coin-operated television; when the video cuts out, he inserts another quarter.

-In the song “Pictures of Me” by Elliott Smith, he sings the line “Saw you and me on the coin-op TV.”